 A healthy state of public finance requires careful management of government spending, revenues, loans and debts.
 Deficits and debts should remain within the limits set by international and domestic standards.
 Key values should be legal certainty and predictability, transparency, integrity, effective policies to prevent corruption and fraud, and also decentralisation.

 8. Detention and alternative sanctions (June 6 – 13, 2018)

 A rising rate of incarceration, including pre-trial detention, causes a financial burden on national governments and impacts social cohesion.
 This raises a number of questions that should be addressed: How can prison conditions be improved?
 What increased risks do youth in detention face?
 What are possible alternatives to detention and how can these, and improved re-integration strategies, have a positive effect on perpetrators, victims and society as a whole?

-The application for the 2017 training programme Integrity of civil servants has been opened.
-The deadline for applications is Monday March 27.
+The application for the 2017 training programme Public Procurement has been opened.
+The deadline for applications is Sunday, 14 May 2017.
 For more information about the application procedure and the online application form, click here.